 If you’re unable to locate the serial number or if the authenticity of the number you find is questionable, the genuine serial number may have been removed or falsified by a previous owner.
 If your doubts regarding the authenticity or completeness of the number prove founded, there is no way to determine the year the piano was manufactured.
 In this instance, your only option is to have an expert estimate the instrument’s age.

-Unfortunately, any other numbers on the back of the soundboard or other points on the instrument won’t shed any light on the year of manufacture as they are merely internal production numbers and will not have been recorded.
-Photographs won’t be of any help, either.
+Unfortunately, any other numbers on the back of the soundboard or other points on the instrument will not shed any light on the year of manufacture as they are merely internal production numbers and will not have been recorded.
+Photographs will not be of any help, either.

 Determining your instrument’s age